CONTENT MATTER EXPERTS

 Review and Recertification Course

-Dr. Cynthia Nguyen is a Clinical Pharmacy Specialist at the University of Chicago Medicine, where she practices Infectious Diseases and Antimicrobial Stewardship.
+Cynthia Nguyen, PharmD, BCIDP is a Clinical Pharmacy Specialist at the University of Chicago Medicine, where she practices in Infectious Diseases and Antimicrobial Stewardship.
 Dr. Nguyen received her Doctorate of Pharmacy degree and completed a PGY-1 Pharmacy Practice Residency at the University of California San Francisco (UCSF) Medical Center.
 Subsequently, she completed a PGY-2 Infectious Diseases Pharmacy Residency at the University of Michigan Medical Center.
 Dr. Nguyen is active within the Society of Infectious Diseases Pharmacist (SIDP), the American College of Clinical Pharmacy (ACCP), and the Society for Healthcare Epidemiology of America (SHEA).
 Her primary research interests include assessing the impact of antimicrobial stewardship program initiatives on antimicrobial use.

-Nicholas O'Donnell, PharmD, MSc
+J. Nicholas O'Donnell, PharmD, MSc

 Associate Professor / Visiting Faculty